approov/quickstart-android-java-retrofit/NEXT-STEPS.md

 YourApp.approovService.setBindingHeader("Authorization")
 ```

 In this case it means that the value of `Authorization` holds the token value to be bound.
 This only needs to be called once.
 On subsequent requests the value of the specified header is read and its value set as the token binding value.
-Note that if the header is not present on a request then the value `NONE` is used.
 Note that you should only select a header that is normally always present and the value does not typically change from request to request, as each change requires a new Approov token to be fetched.

-## Token Prefetching
+### Token Prefetching
 If you wish to reduce the latency associated with fetching the first Approov token, then make this call immediately after creating `ApproovService`:

 ```Java